 Your veterinarian has worked very hard to try to identify the problem, and referring your pet to a specialist is the next step in that process.
-Dr. Kuhl and Dr. Ness are board certified in veterinary dermatology, which means they have completed a residency (additional specialized training), done research and published articles, and passed a rigorous exam, to become Diplomates of the American College of Veterinary Dermatology.
+Dr. Ness is board-certified in veterinary dermatology, which means he has completed a residency (additional specialized training), done research and published articles, and passed a rigorous exam, to become Diplomates of the American College of Veterinary Dermatology.

 Can my pet’s allergies be cured?

 Unfortunately, allergies can be a life-long problem.
 If the underlying allergy can be identified and removed from the pet’s environment (as in the case of some food allergies), the pet may no longer have bothersome symptoms.
 If that is not possible, we will discuss options to control the symptoms.